Genepool Productions Showreel

 The documentary series will have a global appeal and will be screened in various outlets including national broadcasters (currently under negotiation).
 It will present a compelling story of what happens when citizens from different cultures and contexts come together to deliberate on some of the most challenging ethical dilemmas in contemporary times.

 The documentary series is being produced by Genepool Productions in association with December Media.
+Developed with the assistance of Screen Australia.

 Based in Melbourne, Australia, Genepool Productions specialises in creating quality science documentaries for international audiences.
 Sonya Pemberton, 2012 Emmy award winner and record breaking five-time winner of the prestigious Eureka Award for Science Journalism, leads the company.